How to Get Your White Shoes Looking Brand New

 First, remove your shoelaces from your sneakers.
-You can wash them by hand using a mild soap or detergent mixed with water, or you can place them in a mesh laundry bag and run them through your washing machine's gentle cycle.
-Make sure you allow them to air-dry, since heat can deform the plastic tips.
+You can wash them by hand using a mild soap or detergent mixed with water, or you can place them in a mesh laundry bag and run them through your washing machine’s gentle cycle.
+Make sure to allow them to air-dry, since heat can deform the plastic tips.

-If your shoelaces still don't come out looking white, soak them in bleach.
-Using gloves, mix three tablespoons of bleach in 3.8 litres of water.
+If your shoelaces still don’t come out looking white, soak them in bleach.
+Using gloves, mix three tablespoons of bleach in a gallon of water.
 Place your laces in a mesh laundry bag before submerging them in the solution, and use something heavy to keep the bag from floating to the top.
 Leave your shoelaces to sit for five minutes, and then wash them thoroughly by hand or in the washer.